gowthamrajk/SQL-Tutorials/README.md

 - It covers most of the topics required for a basic understanding of SQL and to get a feel of how it works.

 # Why to Learn SQL 🤔

+- SQL is the standard language for Relational Database System.
+- All the Relational Database Management Systems (RDMS) like MySQL, MS Access, Oracle, Sybase, Informix, Postgres and SQL Server use SQL as their standard database language.

+Also, they are using different dialects, such as −

+### 1) MS SQL Server using T-SQL,
+### 2) Oracle using PL/SQL,
+### 3) MS Access version of SQL is called JET SQL (native format) etc.